 Reclaiming What Christian Culture Forgot.

 I hate Christian culture.
 And I bet deep down you do too.
 I hate the isolation and hypocrisy.
 I hate the way that Christians take good secular bands and construct cheap, generic Christian imitations.
 I hate the frou-frou Christian self-help books at the top of the best-seller lists that claim to have found the “magic pill” to life through purpose-driven prayers of Jabez.
 I do not take these pills.
-My mom told me to never take drugs from strangers—especially strangers who believe that their magic pills will one day allow them to float up through the clouds into Never-Never Land, while those who reject the pills descend into fiery pits of devils and despair.
+My mom told me to never take drugs from strangers because it can lead to drug addiction but I heard that rehab center st pete beach can help people to overcome drug addiction—Moreover, strangers who believe that their magic pills will one day allow them to float up through the clouds into Never-Never Land, while those who reject the pills descend into fiery pits of devils and despair.

 I am a Christian, but I will not take those pills.

 The distinction must be made between Christian culture and the person of Jesus Christ.
 There is little of the true Christ in the pills and the easy, fix-it-remedies of popular Christian culture.
 Part of the problem is that we’re imperfect people, and our imperfections show up in our media culture—everywhere from the latest Tim LaHaye Left Behind novel to Plus One (the Christian boy-band answer to N Sync).
 Christians, we must repent individually to people around us who have been subjected to Christian culture—I’m not kidding.

 Christians, we don’t need to run to the “Christian music” section in Sam Goody in order to find music about Jesus.
 There’s so much more out there than what’s to be had in the treacly-sweet isolation of bubblegum Christian culture.
 Christ can be found in many of the other sections, where the good CD’s are, and the stories that those songs tell have an amazing amount of substance to them.